 These challenges aren’t insurmountable, these are all problems that other companies have solved.
-There’s a pretty clear path from outdated, outmoded ecommerce search to the promised land of connecting employees to the information they have to have to do their jobs.
+There’s a pretty clear path from outdated, outmoded ecommerce search to the promised land of treating customers as individuals by providing them with the uniquely personal experience they desire.

 Lucidworks developed the Cognitive Search Continuum, a four-part maturity model showing how retailers can start to evolve their search platform from simple catalog search to a hyper-personal customer experience.